sheriljos/Reminder-Pro/README.md

 Here we are basically connecting the <APP /> component with the Action Creator using connect().
 OnClick the updated value of state will be passed to the action creator

+#Mapping state to props
+Mapping state to props is done using a function mapStateToProps()
+It is set as the first parameter to reducx's connect function